Carole Minter FRSA, Psychotherapist, PhD, HE/DipBACP, the Chief Executive Officer & Clinical Director of Crisis Point welcomes you…

-Caz, as she prefers to be known , is also the founder of West Midland’s first Sexual Assault Referral Centre (SARC) known as The Rowan Centre, Walsall.
+Caz, as she prefers to be known , is also the founder of West Midland’s first Sexual Assault Referral Centre (SARC).
 Caz explains here how it all came about.

-“Welcome to our website, if you have questions or suggestions, just ask us, I welcome your input ”
+“Welcome to our website, if you have questions or suggestions, just ask us, we welcome your input ”

 ‘…I was born in 1960, in Redhill, Surrey, I was 5 years old when my family moved to Streatham Vale in South London…..In 1971, when I was 11 years old I had my first experience of abuse, back then the world seemed very different…